Our 2017-2022 Strategic Plan includes four strategic priorities, based on a comprehensive consultation process with key partners and stakeholders:

 1. Foster matching care to values

-- Develop an ethical framework for care of older Canadians living with frailty and their family caregivers to provide a foundation for choices and decisions for the creation, dissemination and implementation of health care technologies.
+- Continue to implement the CFN ethical framework for care of older Canadians living with frailty and in support of their family/friend caregivers to provide a foundation for the creation, dissemination and implementation of health care evidence.

-- Foster improved inter-professional collaboration for health care providers working with the seriously ill, older adults living with frailty.
+- Foster improved inter-professional collaboration for those working with older Canadians living with frailty.

 2. Empower, engage and support patients and their families/caregivers

 Older Canadians living with frailty, their families and informal caregivers often feel under-informed and ill-equipped when dealing with their complex health care needs.
 The health care system and support services are often difficult to navigate.
 Care decisions, particularly in times of acute illness, or at end of life, can be difficult and overwhelming, leaving frail elders and families feeling helpless and confused.
 The complexity of these issues require decisions and care at a level which many families and caregivers feel they are unable to provide.
 Older Canadians living with frailty individuals and their families and caregivers require support, but they also need to be empowered and engaged in planning for their care.
 Specifically, CFN will:

 - Support strategies for citizen engagement in all aspects of the Network research.
 This includes the implementation of an active and engaged citizen engagement committee plus having older Canadians living with frailty or caregiver representation on all CFN management committees.